MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`publishJUnitResults`** - **Publish to Azure Pipelines**<br>
 Type: boolean.
 Required.
 Default value: true.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Select this option to publish JUnit test results produced by the Maven build to Azure Pipelines.
 Each test results file matching `Test Results Files` will be published as a test run in Azure Pipelines.
-Each test results file matching Test Results Files will be published as a test run in Azure Pipelines.
 <!-- :::editable-content-end::: -->

 :::moniker-end